-The Vermont Water Resources and Lake Studies Center (Vermont Water Center) seeks faculty and graduate student research, outreach, education, training, and information-transfer proposals for the 2024-2025 United States Geological Survey (USGS) 104b State Water Resources Research Institutes Grant Program.
+The Vermont Water Resources and Lake Studies Center (Vermont Water Center) seeks faculty and graduate student research, outreach, education, training, and information-transfer proposals for the 2025-2026 United States Geological Survey (USGS) 104b State Water Resources Research Institutes Grant Program.
 Information and forms for the national program are on the State Water Resources Research Act Program page of the USGS website.
-Information on the Vermont program is available at the Vermont Water Resources and Lakes Studies Center website.
+Information on the Vermont program is available at the Vermont Water Resources and Lake Studies Center website.

 The National Institutes for Water Resources seek to build an inclusive community through research, education, outreach, and training that is strengthened by the diversity of scientists and members of society to achieve the mission set forth in the Water Resources Research Act.
-The Vermont Water Center encourages proposals from principal investigators who are from underrepresented or underserved groups in STEM and early-career faculty.
-The Vermont Water Center suggests that trainings of students should include students from diverse backgrounds, experiences, and education.
+The Vermont Water Center encourages proposals from principal investigators, collaborators, and graduate students who are from underrepresented or underserved groups in STEM, and early-career faculty.
 Vermont Water Center research projects' outreach efforts should be inclusive of diverse populations.

-The annual request for proposals (RFP) for the Water Resources Research Institutes Grant Program has not yet been posted for FY2024, and the total funding and the official start date for awards are both dependent on Congressional and federal actions.
+The annual request for proposals (RFP) for the Water Resources Research Institutes Program has not yet been posted for FY2025, and the total funding and the official start date for awards are both dependent on Congressional and federal actions.
 However, we expect the 104b program to be funded again this year with a similar implementation period, and we will proceed with this call for proposals on the basis of the previous RFP.
-Questions regarding this RFP should be sent to Research Manager, vwrlsc@uvm.edu, Vermont Water Resources and Lakes Studies Center.
+Questions regarding this RFP should be sent to the Research Coordinator, wwrlsc@uvm.edu